Law Ruler Billing Tutorial – Flat Fee, Hourly, Invoicing Follow

 Tax, Interest, and Total in Invoices

 Below the “Expenses” grid, you will see the fields for “Tax”, “Interest” and “Total”.
 These fields will automatically update based on what you have configured in “Billing Settings” if you change tax or interest or not, and what tax or APR interest rate that you have as a default if any.
-Law Ruler will automatically calculate the tax or interest for you if you have this setting activated.

 Of note, you may apply custom settings for each invoice without affecting your default settings in “Billing Settings” by adjusting the “Invoice Settings” at the bottom of the Law Ruler “Easy-to-Use Invoice Editor”